Gdańsk – Dominican Friary

 History

 In the 15th century, the Dominican friary was strongly associated with the Teutonic Order.
-At the beginning of that century, in the so-called the Herrenkapelle Chapel, members of the Gdańsk Teutonic convent were buried, and in 1446, the Teutonic knight, Winrich von Manstede, who supervised the collection of the duty, founded a vicarage in the church.
-A mass for the Teutonic Knights was celebrated in the chapel every day, and four times a year the entire Dominican convent was to take part in masses for the Teutonic Order.
-Only after the loss of the Thirteen Years’ War and the recapture of Gdańsk Pomerania by Poland, Herrenkapelle around 1492 was taken by the merchant brotherhood.
+At the beginning of that century, in the so-called the Herrenkapelle Chapel, members of the Gdańsk Teutonic commandry were buried, and in 1446, the Teutonic knight, Winrich von Manstede, who supervised the collection of the duty, founded a vicarage in the church.
+A mass for the Teutonic Knights was celebrated in the chapel every day, and four times a year the entire Dominican community was to take part in masses for the Teutonic Order.
+Only after the loss of the Thirteen Years’ War and the recapture of Gdańsk Pomerania by Poland, Herrenkapelle around 1492 was taken by the merchant brotherhood, identified with the brotherhood of St. Christopher from the Artus Court.
+Also in the same year, the Dutch Stall from the Artus Court concluded an agreement under which it undertook to build and endow the Holy Trinity Chapel.

 In the 16th century, during the turbulent times of the Reformation, the church was destroyed and plundered several times during the riots.
 The riots in 1523 and 1524 were the most dangerous, during which the monastery library was destroyed.
 The monks were expelled from the monastery, and several of them lost their lives.
 In 1578, they returned to the monastery and took over the care of the Catholic population of Gdańsk, in the more and more Protestant city.
 From that moment on, under the protection of the Catholic kings of Poland, the process of raising the monastery from its fall began.
 Over time, more and more monks lived within its walls, intellectual life flourished, preaching was conducted, and the church also received early modern equipment.